tedneward/Azgaarnoth/Classes/Cleric/Blood.md

 If you are dropped to 0 hit points from this feature, the spell goes off before you drop unconscious.
 The self-inflicted damage cannot be made non-lethal unless you are under the effect of another spell or ability, but it also cannot break your concentration.

 ```
-    npc.defer(lambda npc: npc.traits.append("***Blood Magic.*** When you cast a spell, you can take 1d4+4 necrotic damage per spell level (which cannot be reduced) to cast the spell without a spell slot.
+    npc.defer(lambda npc: npc.traits.append(f"***Blood Magic.*** When you cast a spell, you can take 1d4+4 necrotic damage per spell level (which cannot be reduced) to cast the spell without a spell slot.
 When you do so, you can ignore all material components of the spell, even if it has a cost and/or is consumed, and if the spell deals damage, you may add {npc.WISbonus()} to that damage.
 If you cast a damaging spell, you can reduce your own health by any amount (separate from the casting damage if you use that instead of a spell slot) to add the same amount of damage to the spell.
 If you are dropped to 0 hit points from this feature, the spell goes off before you drop unconscious.
 The self-inflicted damage cannot be made non-lethal unless you are under the effect of another spell or ability, but it also cannot break your concentration.") )

     npc.bonusactions.append("***Blood Magic.*** When you touch a creature, you can reduce your own health by any amount to heal that creature for the same amount of health.")
 ```